 As artist in residence at Prenton High School for Girls I have been working with the community on The Fallen Oak leaf Project to commemorate the Centenary of the end of World War One.

-A large installation displaying leaves from Britain's Oak trees to represent the fallen is now on display at Birkenhead Central Library in Birkenhead after being on display at The Williamson Art Gallery.
+A large installation displaying leaves from Britain's Oak trees to represent the fallen iwas on display earlier this year at Birkenhead Central Library in Birkenhead after being on display at The Williamson Art Gallery.

-The exhibition has brought together the work of Prenton High School for Girls students and staff, Woodchurch, Mendell, Church Drive, Bedford Drive, Brackenwood, Well Lane, Woodlsee, Cathcart Street, Rock Fery, Woodslands and the Priory Parich CE Primary Schools along with Wilfred Owen Commemoration community workshops in The Williamson Art Gallery and The Wilfred Owen Commemoration shop.
+The exhibition brought together the work of Prenton High School for Girls students and staff, Woodchurch, Mendell, Church Drive, Bedford Drive, Brackenwood, Well Lane, Woodlsee, Cathcart Street, Rock Fery, Woodslands and the Priory Parich CE Primary Schools along with Wilfred Owen Commemoration community workshops in The Williamson Art Gallery and The Wilfred Owen Commemoration shop.

 The back of the leaf remembering Wilfred Owen reads: